-Until very recently each episode of a game stored its resources in separate folders.
-However some newer games store the resources for all episodes in the same folder.
+Originally each episode of a game stored its resources in separate folders.
+However more recent games store the resources for all episodes in the same folder.
 All games from The Wolf Among Us onwards do this.
 If you manually choose the game folder by clicking 'open folder' then the program cant know which episode you want.
 To fix - either choose the specific episode from the menu or choose 'open file' and select the individual file that you want to extract the music from.

 The tool only rips music.
 If you want to rip speech then download Telltale Speech Extractor from my website.

 Soundtrack files - at the moment only OGG files are supported for the soundtracks feature, although support for MP3 and WAV files could be added if requested.

 To 3delite for the Ogg Vorbis and Opus Tag Library.

 To Anders Jakobsen for his help with the FSB files.